 Have you ever enjoyed the sweet, tangy, exhilarating flavor of tangerine in your favorite cake or scone?
 Or felt a sensation of happiness and warmth wash over you as you peel a tangerine and smell the zesty, fresh scent?
 These are just some of the many little surprises this citrus fruit originating from China has to offer.
-Cold pressed from the fruit of the Citrus reticulata tree, tangerine essential oil is rich in the powerful antioxidant d-limonene and has been used throughout history for herbal health practices.1
+Cold-pressed from the fruit of the Citrus reticulata tree, the tangerine essential oil is rich in the powerful antioxidant d-limonene and has been used throughout history for herbal health practices.1

 Tangerines belong to the same family as mandarin oranges, but they have a deeper orange color and are harvested in a different time of year.
 Tangerine fruit grows on an evergreen that bears bright orange, sweet citrus fruit, and white flowers.
 Because of the sweet scent and taste of the tangerine fruit, it is commonly used for desserts, beverages, and spreads.
 Like mandarins, tangerines hold a place of significance in Chinese culture and herbal medicines, with health benefits ranging from preventing sepsis to soothing inflammation and purifying the blood.2

 Citrus essential oils like tangerine that have high levels of the monoterpene limonene are known for their ability to have stimulating and enhancing effects on mood.
 These spirit-lifting effects can be experienced by using the oil aromatically—diffusing or inhaling the essential oil.
 Limonene in essential oils is also known for its cleansing and purifying properties, which makes it helpful for cleansing surfaces around the home.

 The chemical composition of this essential oil includes, but is not limited to:

 - Gamma terpinolene

 The tangerine essential oil has an array of health benefits including:

 - Acts as an excellent source of antioxidants